NathanKeyzer/be-assessment-2/README.md

 * [Requirements](#requirements)

 ## Overview
-For this project i had to maken a server that connects with a database.
+For this project i had to make a server that connects with a database.
+Therefore i have to work with nodejs.

 ## Server
 The server that i have made is a node server with express.
 To setup this server i used an example.